 More than four people have been declared bankrupt every day in Northern Ireland since April, Enterprise Minister Arlene Foster has revealed.

-Some are large property developers owing more than £100 million because of failed schemes.
+Some are large property developers owing more than £100m because of failed schemes.

-House values have plummeted and some lenders are unwilling to renew loans amid wider financial uncertainty.
+House values have plummeted and some lenders are unwilling to renew loans.

 John Gordon, senior partner at Napier and Sons legal firm, said: "The biggest reason is the relief of stress, never mind relief of debt.

-"It does not matter if they owe £10,000 or £10 million, if they are not sleeping at night, they are shouting at their children, they are gambling, bankruptcy may be the way forward."
+"It does not matter if they owe £10,000 or £10m, if they are not sleeping at night, they are shouting at their children, they are gambling, bankruptcy may be the way forward."

-According to fresh figures from Minister for Enterprise, Trade and Investment Mrs Foster, during the financial year from April to January 10 there have been 1,164 bankruptcies.
+According to fresh figures from Mr Foster, during the financial year from April to January 10 there have been 1,164 bankruptcies.
 That compares to 906 in 2007/8.
-The statistics were revealed following a question from SDLP Foyle MLA Colum Eastwood.
+The statistics were revealed following a question from SDLP MLA Colum Eastwood.

-Mr Gordon added he regularly met people who saw bankruptcy as an option.
-He said his firm was representing three to four bankruptcy cases a week.
+Mr Gordon added that he regularly met people who saw bankruptcy as an option.

-"We have had a lot of property developers, two from the Republic with debts of over £100 million each," he added.
+"We have had a lot of property developers - two from the Republic with debts of over £100m each," he added.